Close

 Resource Image

-Jean taught on the professionally qualifying degree course at the University of Huddersfield for 20 years (which has now sadly been closed).
-In this academic setting she specialised in researching how youth workers use their ‘self’ in their work, especially those of lesbian, gay, bisexual and queer identities.
-Jean is still committed to supporting the education and training of people in the youth and community work sector.
+Jean, now retired, has lived in Kirklees since 1990.
+She taught on the youth work degree at Huddersfield University for 20 years (sadly now closed) where she specialised in researching how youth workers use their ‘self’ in their work, especially those of lesbian, gay, bisexual and queer identities.
+Jean is still committed to supporting the education and training of people in the youth work sector.

 Jean Hatton